SWongHF/Numerical-Tic-Tac-Toe/README.md

 [2]	“Minimax Algorithm,” Wikipedia, updated November 23, 2022, accessed December 1, 2022, https://en.wikipedia.org/wiki/Minimax#Minimax_algorithm_with_alternate_moves.

 [3]	“A normal Tic-tac-toc AI,” GeorgeSeif on GitHub, April 22, 2017, accessed November 22, 2022, https://github.com/GeorgeSeif/Tic-Tac-Toe-AI.

+# License

+This project is currently under the Creative Commons CC BY-NC license.
+It is not intended for commercial use.
+If you wish to use this project for academic purposes, please follow the guidelines of your institution to prevent academic dishonesty and plagiarism.